UPDATE: 16-May-2018: I got FPP for my Motorola.

 Reception: Motorola XPR 7550e and Ailunce HD1GPS

-The reception of the HD1GPS is equal to my Motorola XPR 7550e EXCEPT in the area of weak signals.
-My Motorola XPR 7550e can pick up weaker signals slightly better and faster than my HD1GPS; but, weak signals are just that…weak — both transceivers require the operator to move to a better location in order to get a stronger signal.
+The reception of the HD1GPS is hit and miss.
+My Motorola XPR 7550e can pick up weaker signals better and faster than my HD1GPS; but, weak signals are just that…weak — both transceivers require the operator to move to a better location in order to get a stronger signal.

 Transmission: Motorola XPR 7550e and Ailunce HD1GPS